Pol Espargaró: 2022

 Espargaró started the 2022 season with a 3rd place finish at the Qatar Grand Prix.
 However, from then on, due to various factors both in and out of his control, Espargaró's performances have resulted in few, and low-points scoring finishes.

-Tech3 GasGas Factory Racing (from 2023)
+GasGas Factory Racing Tech3 (2023)

 After initial uncertainty, Espargaró announced at the Austrian Grand Prix in August that he had signed a two-year deal with Tech 3 KTM Factory Racing, to be known as GasGas Factory Racing team from the 2023 season onwards - rejoined with Tech3 for the first time since 2016.
 His seat at Repsol Honda was allocated to 2020 World Champion Joan Mir.
-The reported reason for this signing was Mir's younger age compared to that of Esparagaró.
+The reported reason for this signing was Mir's younger age compared to that of Espargaró.